ZJU-Automated-Reasoning-Group/arlib/docs/index.rst

  Introduction
 =============

-arlib is a toolkit for playing with various automated reasoning tasks.
+arlib is a toolkit for playing with various automated reasoning tasks, such as

 * Solving quantifier-free SMT formulas in parallel
 * Solving Exits-Forall SMT formulas